 A credit builder loan is similar to a secured credit card.
-Once you're approved, the funds from the loan are placed in a savings account or CD until you've repaid the loan.
+Once you're approved, the loan funds are placed in a locked savings account until you've repaid the loan.
 Then, the money in your savings is yours to keep.
-Your payment history is included on your credit report, so your timely payments will boost your credit score as long as you make all your monthly payments on time and don't default.
+Your payment history is included in your credit report, so payments will boost your credit score as long as you make all your monthly payments on time and don't default.

-The downside is that cosigning is generally a bad idea.
-The person who signs the loan with you can be held liable for the loan payments if, for some reason, you can't make the payments on your own.
-Late payments affect the cosigner's credit just as much as they affect yours.
-And, if you ultimately file bankruptcy, the cosigner is on the hook for the entire debt unless they file bankruptcy too.
+Know the risks of co-signing before you proceed.
+The person who signs the loan with you will be held liable for the loan payments if you can't make the payments on your own.
+Late payments will affect the co-signer's credit just as much as they will affect yours, derailing your efforts to build your credit.

 Traditional credit scoring is mostly based on your history of borrowing money through credit cards and loans.
-It doesn't consider non-credit based payments that you make every month like your utilities, cable, and phone bill.
-Alternative credit scores, like that from Payment Reporting Build Credit, uses non-traditional information to build your credit score.
-While PRBC gives you the opportunity to show good payment habits, many traditional creditors, lenders, and other businesses still rely on traditional credit scoring information to make decisions about your applications.
+It generally doesn't consider non-credit based payments you make every month, like your utilities, cable, and phone bill.

-Payday loans, title loans, and pawn loans won't help you build your credit score.
-On the downside, a payday loan or title loan could hurt your credit score if you default and the account is sent to collections.
-The collection agency would report the delinquency to the credit bureaus, hurting your ability to build a good credit score.
+Similarly, payday loans that lure borrowers with cash advances won't help you build your credit score since they're not reported to the major credit bureaus.
+In fact, a payday loan could hurt your credit score if you default and the account is sent to collections.